AlfredA93/AlgebraPenguins/README.md

 - The Game Section
     - This is where the game will be played.
 It included multiple buttons, to start the game, reset the game, choose difficulty (easy or normal) and submit their answer.
     - Before the game starts, the only button which is enabled and clickable is the start button.
-This encourages the user to click the start button to engage with the game content.
+This encourages the user to click the start button and engage with the game content.

     ![game start](assets/documentation-webp/start-game.webp)